The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 This story is based in Boorloo (Perth) and Walyalup (Fremantle), Greater Perth region, on Whadjuk Nyoongar Country, the ancient lands of the Traditional Owners of southwest Western Australia.

-Dr Grey Coupland of Pocket Forests WA.
+Dr Grey Coupland of Pocket Forests WA, from Murdoch University.

 Some of us grew up cradling slaters—or, as we called them, butchie boys—while keeping a cautious distance from earwigs, warned by adults they might crawl into our ears and eat our brains.